Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 This multicultural track comes courtesy of singer MO (Danish), DJ Snake (French-Algerian), and group Major Lazer (American-Jamaican-Trinidadian).

 Diplo, from Major Lazer, wrote the song with MO.
-At the beginning it had more of a reggae sound to it, so Diplo asked DJ Snake to add some heavy bass.
-Then they rewrote the song.
+In the beginning, it had more of a reggae sound to it, so Diplo asked DJ Snake to add some heavy bass.
+Then, they rewrote the song.